Agents of S.H.I.E.L.D.: Visual effects

-FuseFX serves as the lead visual effects vendor for Agents of S.H.I.E.L.D., with additional work by Pixomondo, Cosa, Greenhaus GFX, Lion VFX, and Synaptic.
+FuseFX serves as the lead visual effects vendor for Agents of S.H.I.E.L.D., with additional work by Pixomondo, CoSA VFX, Greenhaus GFX, Lion VFX, and Synaptic.
 The series sees an average of 80 to 150 visual effects shots per episode, with 10 to 12 days to work on the effects for one episode once background plates have been received from filming.
 This equates to approximately 2000 visual effects shots per season.
 Mark Kolpack serves as visual effects supervisor for the series.
 David Altenau was the in-house supervisor at FuseFX for "Pilot" through episode eight, with Kevin Lingenfelser taking over for subsequent episodes.
 VFX producer Andrea D'Amico joined the team at FuseFX to work on the series in December 2015.
 Two separate production management and creative teams were established to work on the show, and producers, compositors and various artists were able to alternate episodes.
 This was important because most of the episodes had to be worked on concurrently, either two or three at a time.
 Typical effects for the series include the creation of character-driving effects animation, photo-realistic vehicles, CG set extensions, pyrotechnics, and atmospheric effects.
-Some assets, such as a Quinjet and Helicarrier, are shared from Industrial Light & Magic, though "those models are generally super heavy and dense with data" and need to be made "HD friendly or simply manageable to work in [a] TV schedule."
+Some assets, such as a Quinjet and Helicarrier, are shared from Industrial Light & Magic, though "those models are generally super heavy and dense with data" and need to be made "HD friendly or simply manageable to work in [a] TV schedule".